Niton, St John the Baptist

 SZ505768

 The oldest bell is the tenor, cast by "R B", and the present 4th replaces a 1898 bell recast in 1931 when the Revd Hedley-Vicars of Niton made them up to a ring of five to commemorate the jubilee of his ordination.
-The treble was added in 1984, inscribed "Hope Fulfilled" to compliment the tenor inscription.
+The treble was added by Whitechapel in 1984, inscribed "Hope Fulfilled" to compliment the tenor inscription.

 Treble HOPE FULFILLED